This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-First cultivated in the Mediterranean region, saffron is, by weight, the most expensive spice in the world.
+First cultivated in the Mediterranean region, saffron is, by weight, the most expensive spice in the world, and learning how to grow saffron at home means you’ll have plenty of this flavorful spice to use in your cooking.
 It comes from the saffron crocus, Crocus sativus.
 Considering the high price this spice fetches at market, you might be surprised to discover how easy it is to grow.
+In this article, I’ll provide a quick-and-simple low-down on how to grow saffron.

 Does anyone know what kind of fertilizer the saffron crocus need?
 Mine quit blooming after two years and the fertilizer I have does not help